-Understand Transaction Effects
+# Understand Transaction Effects

-Overview
+## Overview

 The Fordefi transaction API provides a standardized way to understand the impact of blockchain transactions on your organization's vaults.
 To support all transaction types in their full generality, we model a transaction as having any number of "effects" on the organization's vaults.
 An example of an effect is a token transfer from the organization's vault to another address.
 For example, a swap transaction contains two transfer effects: one for the amount of tokens sent from the vault to the DEX contract, and one for the amount of tokens received back from the contract.
-Another example is a transaction that executes an ERC-20 token's approve function.
+Another example is a transaction that executes an ERC-20 token's `approve` function.
 Such a transaction will have a single "allowance" effect.

 This is particularly useful in several common scenarios:

-• Maintaining Internal Ledgers: If your application maintains internal account balances (for example, if you're operating a centralized exchange), you need to process both incoming and outgoing blockchain transactions to correctly update your managed balances.
+- *Maintaining Internal Ledgers*: If your application maintains internal account balances (for example, if you're operating a centralized exchange), you need to process both incoming and outgoing blockchain transactions to correctly update your managed balances.
 Effects provide a reliable way to track these balance changes.

-• Auditing and Reconciliation: Effects enable accurate accounting and reconciliation by providing a standardized view of transaction effects across different chains and transaction types.
+- *Auditing and Reconciliation*: Effects enable accurate accounting and reconciliation by providing a standardized view of transaction effects across different chains and transaction types.
 It thus makes it easy to match on-chain activity with internal records.

-• User-Facing Applications: When building applications that need to present transaction details to end users, the effects help you display clear, human-readable transaction information across different blockchain networks.
-When simulating transactions, it allows you to show accurate previews of transaction outcomes before they are executed
+- *User-Facing Applications*: When building applications that need to present transaction details to end users, the effects help you display clear, human-readable transaction information across different blockchain networks.
+When [simulating transactions](/developers/simulate-transactions), it allows you to show accurate previews of transaction outcomes before they are executed

-• Programmatic Approvals: When using policies that require programmatic approvals, the effects can be used by the approving API User to inspect the transaction and its effects before approving it.
+- *Programmatic Approvals*: When using [policies](/user-guide/policies) that require programmatic approvals, the effects can be used by the approving API User to inspect the transaction and its effects before approving it.

 You can retrieve the effects of a transaction in one of the following ways:

-Fordefi captures the effects of a transaction at two points in time.
-The expected_result field contains the effects of an outgoing transaction as predicted by the Fordefi transaction simulation engine.
-The mined_result field contains the authoritative effects of the transaction as it was executed on the blockchain.
-Depending on the type of the transaction and its state, a transaction object contains the expected_result and/or the mined_result.
-For example, an outgoing transaction will contain the expected_result as soon as its created and the mined_result only after it has been mined on the blockchain.
-In contrast, an incoming transaction will only contain the mined_result.
+Depending on the type of the transaction and its state, a transaction object contains the `expected_result` and/or the `mined_result`.
+For example, an outgoing transaction will contain the `expected_result` as soon as its created and the `mined_result` only after it has been mined on the blockchain.
+In contrast, an incoming transaction will only contain the `mined_result`.

 Unrelated effects